 See Shelly Beach

 Despite its name, there are no shells at Shelly Beach.
-Rather it is a stunning sandy beach flanked by rocky outcrops.
+Rather it is a sandy beach flanked by rocky outcrops.
+At low tide you’ll find tidal pools to explore.

 Most people are bowled over by the beauty of the beach and choose to spend some time walking its length, enjoying a picnic at its facilities or sunbathing.
 However, swimming is strongly advised against due to the rocky shelves lining the shore.